Konoyo wa Tatakau Kachi ga Aru

 (この世は戦う価値がある, Konoyo wa Tatakau Kachi ga Aru) is a Japanese manga series written and illustrated by Hatsumi Kodama.
-It began serialization in Shogakukan's seinen manga magazine Weekly Big Comic Spirits in April 2023.
+It was serialized in Shogakukan's seinen manga magazine Weekly Big Comic Spirits from April 2023 to October 2025.

+Synopsis

+Due to her desire to be a useful person, Kiri Ito undergoes sexual harassment at the hands of her bosses at work, and abuse from her boyfriend.
+One day, she receives a letter that tells her she has the right to live freely, and she does so accordingly.

 Media

 Manga

-Written and illustrated by Hatsumi Kodama, Konoyo wa Tatakau Kachi ga Aru began serialization in Shogakukan's seinen manga magazine Weekly Big Comic Spirits on April 17, 2023.
-Its chapters have been compiled into four tankōbon volumes as of May 2025.
+Written and illustrated by Hatsumi Kodama, Konoyo wa Tatakau Kachi ga Aru was serialized in Shogakukan's seinen manga magazine Weekly Big Comic Spirits from April 17, 2023, to October 31, 2025.
+Its chapters were compiled into five tankōbon volumes released from October 12, 2023 to January 30, 2026.